anirudha-akela/autonomous-dragon-docking/README.md

 [Dragon-ISS docking sim](https://iss-sim.spacex.com/)

-I wrote a JSON script to dock automatically.
+I wrote a JavaScript to dock automatically.

 The script works by first zeroing out the angles with a basic PID controller (technically PD since the I term wasn't needed).
 When the angular errors are sufficiently small, the script starts to correct the position using the same method.